TheArchitect38/Pong-C/README.md

 A terminal-based Pong game built in C using ncurses on Linux.

 # How To Compile
-gcc Cproject.c -o Cproject -ncurses
+gcc Cproject.c -o Cproject -lncurses

 # How To Run
 ./Cproject